MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

 ### Implement the Strangler Fig pattern

 The [Strangler fig](/azure/architecture/patterns/strangler-fig) pattern allows you to separate larger services into more granular services.
 It allows you to move specific logical components to new services.
 The strangler fig pattern is useful for making incremental progress on large modernization tasks that would be intractable if they had to be completed all at once.
 Dividing a monolithic solution into finer-grained services allows services to version and scale independently.
 A service-oriented architecture in which each service is self-contained makes it easy for different teams in an organization to own different services and innovate at the pace that makes sense for them.
 And when load increases, only the services that represent the performance bottleneck need to scale out.
 The strangler fig pattern is a useful pattern for transitioning gradually into such an architecture.
+To implement the Strangler Fig pattern, follow these recommendations:

 - *Identify services to extract.* Start by identifying the services that can be extracted according to domain boundaries.
 These services should be logically separate pieces of functionality that can benefit from independent scaling, versioning, or deployment.
 For example, in an e-commerce application, services like user management, product catalog, and order processing can be identified as separate domains.
 - *Use a façade service if necessary.* In some cases, a strangler fig façade service is used to route requests to the various backend solutions while the pattern is being applied.
 This is particularly useful when you have multiple services running in parallel during the transition period.
 However, if the extracted service doesn’t have any public-facing APIs, such a façade service might not be necessary.